Conflict of Interest Disclosures

 The research analyst and/or associates who prepare our research reports are compensated based upon the overall profitability of Clarus Securities, which includes the overall profitability of investment banking and related services.
 In the normal course of our business, Clarus Securities may provide financial advisory and/or investment banking services for the issuers mentioned in our reports.
 Clarus Securities may buy from or sell to clients the securities of issuers mentioned in our reports on a principal basis.
 Clarus Securities, and/or its employees may from time to time acquire, hold, or sell securities discussed therein, or in related securities.
 Each research report sets out the required disclosures, so the client can make an informed decision.
 Please refer to the last page of each research report for this disclosure.

 Canada has comprehensive securities rules and regulations which are directed at protecting client and investor interests such as dealing with conflicts of interest.
-For further information on how Canadian securities regulations deal with conflicts of interest to protect investors, we recommend you refer to the Provincial Securities Commissions websites, as well as the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Securities Administrators (CSA) websites.
+For further information on how Canadian securities regulations deal with conflicts of interest to protect investors, we recommend you refer to the Provincial Securities Commissions websites, as well as the Canadian Investment Regulatory Organization (CIRO) and the Canadian Securities Administrators (CSA) websites.
 Alternatively, you can call Clarus’ main number and request to speak with compliance.

 Oversight of Conflicts of Interest